Wered6/UE5-StyleGuide/README.md

 <a name="bp-graph-dangling-nodes"></a>
 <a name="4.4.7"></a>

-### 4.4.7 Graphs Should Not Have Any Dangling / Loose / Dead Nodes
+### 4.4.7 Graphs should not have any dangling / loose / dead nodes

 All nodes in all Blueprint graphs must have a purpose.
 You should not leave dangling Blueprint nodes around that have no purpose or are not executed.